 EU COVID-19 Solidarity Programme

-This document has been prepared with the support of the European Union.
-Its content is the responsibility of the author, i.e., Helsinki Citizens’ Assembly Vanadzor office, and does not necessarily reflect the views of the Eueopean Union.
+This publication was prepared with the support of the European Union.
+Its contents are the sole responsibility of Helsinki Citizens’ Assembly-Vanadzor, and they do not necessarily reflect the views of the European Union.